isomerpages/moe-chijologc/_holistic-education/Performing Arts/Indian Dance.md

 ### Programme

 Students are taught a carefully chosen selection of dance moves that allows for self-expression.
-These include intricate footwork, hand gestures, facial expressions and various body postures.
+These include intricate footwork, hand gestures, facial expressions and various body postures.&nbsp;